 5.Contra: Hard Corps

 Yet another Contra game.
-It should be noted that be played the Japanese version of the game which features more hit points and unlimited continues.
-The American version is probably the most difficult Contra game ever made, which is saying a lot.
-The Japanese has more fair and fun gameplay, but if you end up really really loving the game you might want to take on the insane challenge of the American version.
+It should be noted that we played the Japanese version of the game which features more hit points and unlimited continues.
+The American version of Hard Corps is probably the most difficult Contra game ever made, which is saying a lot.
+The Japanese version has more fair and fun gameplay, but if you end up really really loving the game you might want to take on the insane challenge of the American version.
 All that stuff aside, Contra: Hard Corps is awesome.
 Great bosses, an insanely cool new wolfman character, multiple endings and a split level path which makes for a great replay value.
 This game is not necessarily the lesser game when compared with Alien Wars on the SNES.
-A solid Contra game easy to recommend.
+A solid Contra game that is easy to recommend.

 4. Golden Axe

-Golden Axe for the Mega Drive/Genesis was a godsend when it finally was ported from the arcades to the comfort of your own home.
-An early pioneer in the beat’ em up genres, Golden Axe has indeed aged graphically but its gameplay is still plenty solid.
+Golden Axe for the Mega Drive/Genesis was a godsend when it was finally ported from the arcades to the comfort of your own home in 1989.
+An early pioneer of the beat’ em up genre, Golden Axe has indeed aged graphically but its gameplay is still plenty solid.
 It provided a fun challenge and a great experience with great music and cool Conan-esque setting.
 You may think Golden Axe is dated, you may think it does not deserve the 4th place spot but it is the honest truth that we loved playing the game to the level of giving it the 4th spot.